Network /

 If you have multiple instances of a service running, ingress traffic will be directed with a round-robin load-balancing strategy.
 The load balancer will not route traffic to non-ready containers, for example containers that are starting, terminating, or that are failing health checks.

-All public endpoints on Northflank are given a TLS certificate generated by Let's Encrypt.
-Certificates are created automatically and renewed before they expire, generated with 2048-bit RSA encryption.
+Northflank uses Let's Encrypt to provision TLS certificates on-demand, generated by Let's Encrypt.
+Certificates are created automatically and renewed before they expire, with 2048-bit RSA encryption.

 Your custom domains can be linked to a service port and immediately start serving secure traffic with a managed Let's Encrypt certificate.